 - Incoming international students must complete an International Police Clearance, either under the guidance of Midwestern University or their application agency.
-If the international student has also resided in the United States within the seven year period prior to matriculation, the student must also complete a criminal background check.
+If the international student has not also resided in the United States within the seven year period prior to matriculation, the student must also complete a criminal background check.
 The International Police Clearance must be initiated by the student according to the guidelines of the country from which the Clearance is required.

 - Incoming students must complete the criminal background check requirement prior to matriculation.
 For students who are admitted close to their matriculation date, or for students whose situation may necessitate an extension, the criminal background check must be completed by the end of the first month of the first quarter of enrollment for their program.
 Failure to complete the background check within the stated timeframe jeopardizes their continued enrollment, and the student may be required to take a mandatory leave of absence.

 - The Office of Student Services will contract with a professional service to conduct the criminal background check.

 - The Dean of Students will review all criminal background reports and determine whether or not a misdemeanor or felony conviction record exists.
 If a felony or misdemeanor conviction exists, the Dean of Students will conduct a criminal background investigation.
 The investigation may include any of the following components: